 Drinking a few cups of Lemon Myrtle Tea per day drastically reduced my sickness time down to just a couple of days and will now forever be my tea of choice when I'm unlucky enough to have caught a cold!

-Lemon myrtle tea has the following amazing health benefits:
+Lemon myrtle tea benefits are numerous and diverse.
+They include the following amazing health benefits:

 1. Lemon Myrtle Helps The Skin

 Citral is known to be a natural skin cleanser that helps with both acne and blemishes.